dotnet/docs/docs/ai/tutorials/tutorial-ai-vector-search.md

 # Implement Azure OpenAI with RAG using vector search in a .NET app

 This tutorial explores integration of the RAG pattern using Open AI models and vector search capabilities in a .NET app.
 The sample application performs vector searches on custom data stored in Azure Cosmos DB for MongoDB and further refines the responses using generative AI models, such as GPT-35 and GPT-4.
-In the sections ahead, you'll setup a sample application and explore key code examples that demonstrate these concepts.
+In the sections that follow, you'll set up a sample application and explore key code examples that demonstrate these concepts.

 ## Prerequsites